 A Rate/Term Refinance Transaction is utilized to pay off an existing first mortgage plus any junior lien loans against the subject property by obtaining a new first mortgage loan secured by the same property.
-Technical refinances/delayed financing not allowed.

 All refinances must meet any and all Net Tangible Benefit requirements in accordance with applicable state and federal regulation, as determined by Luxury Mortgage.
 There is no title seasoning requirement for a rate and term refinance.
 A transaction which meets one of the below criteria may be deemed a Rate/Term Refinance Transaction: